 “To balance work and family life as best as we can, that’s something we all need to learn.
 And constantly acquire knowledge.
 Because knowledge is what really matters.
 That’s what has always guided us,” Mario concludes.

-2021 is a special year for us.
-XLAB is celebrating its 20th anniversary.
-Stay in touch with anniversary activities, take a trip down memory lane, and celebrate with us here.
+2021 was a special year for us.
+XLAB celebrated its 20th anniversary.
+A lot has changed since 2001.
+Take a trip down memory lane with us here.